daryawood/postcss-color-blender/README.md

 # PostCSS Color Blender

-[PostCSS] plugin to mix hex colors and set it to the background-color property.
+[PostCSS] plugin to mix hex, rgba and rgba colors and set it to the background-color property.

 [PostCSS]: https://github.com/postcss/postcss